MattCCC/fetchff/README.md

 3. **Improved Error Visibility:**

-   - **Error Wrapping:** The `RequestHandler` wraps errors in a custom `RequestError` class, which provides detailed information about the request and response.
+   - **Error Wrapping:** The `createApiFetcher()` and `fetchf()` wrap errors in a custom `RequestError` class, which provides detailed information about the request and response, similarly to what Axios does.
 This makes debugging easier and improves visibility into what went wrong.
    - **Retry Conditions:** Errors are only retried based on configurable retry conditions, such as specific HTTP status codes or error types.

 4. **Functional `fetchf()` Wrapper:**
-   - **Wrapper Function:** `fetchf()` is a functional wrapper for `fetch()` provided by `RequestHandler`.
+   - **Wrapper Function:** `fetchf()` is a functional wrapper for `fetch()`.
 It integrates seamlessly with the retry mechanism and error handling improvements.
    - **No Class Dependency:** Unlike the traditional class-based approach, `fetchf()` can be used directly as a function, simplifying the usage and making it easier to integrate with functional programming styles.

 ### Improved Fetch Error Handling